 Suggested Length of Visit: 3-4 hrs / Admission: JPY 2,200

 Conveniently located across the street from Kyoto station, you can get a bird’s eye view of the entire Kyoto area from here.
 You can purchase entry tickets at the gate or in advance through Klook.

 Suggested Length of Visit: 1 hr / Admission: JPY 770

 Many tourists plan their trips to Kyoto around cherry blossom season.
 Can you blame them?
 It’s a beautiful, fleeting sight that lasts for just a couple of weeks every year.
 We haven’t been there ourselves in April, but I’ve been told that Maruyama Park is one of the most popular places to see the cherry blossoms in Kyoto.
 You can check out our ViaHero Kyoto itinerary for directions on how to get there.

-If you’re interested in taking a cooking class in Kyoto, then I suggest searching for one on Cookly.
-Cookly is an online booking platform that offers cooking classes in many cities around the world.
-For me, there’s no better place to look for cooking classes to take when traveling than on Cookly.
-Follow the link to search through their list of cooking classes in Kyoto.
+If you’re interested in taking a cooking class in Kyoto, then I suggest searching for one on airKitchen or Cookly.
+They’re both online booking platforms that offer cooking classes – airKitchen focuses on Japan while Cookly offers classes in many cities around the world.
+Follow the links to search for a cooking class in Kyoto on airKitchen or Cookly.